gusgoos/Amazon-Product-Recommender-System/README.md

 ## 📌 Overview

-This project presents a recommendation system built to suggest top Amazon products to users based on historical rating data.
+This project presents a recommendation system built to suggest top songs to users based on historical rating data.
 Developed as part of the MiT Applied Data Science Program, the goal is to harness machine learning techniques to support smarter decision-making through AI-driven personalization.

 ---